Summer Starter FAQs

 Is there an additional application I need to complete other than the main ONU Law application?

 No, the Office of Law Admissions reads through every JD application to determine whether or not a student should be invited to interview for the Summer Starter Program.
 If selected, an invitation to interview will be sent to you at the e-mail address and mailing address we have on record.

 When should I apply to be considered for this program?

-Do I have to do an on-campus interview to be considered for a position in the Summer Starter Program?
+Do I have to complete an on-campus interview to be considered for a seat in the Summer Starter Program?

 Is there a minimum GPA required from the credits earned during the Summer Starter Program to stay in the law school, and what if I don't make it?

 Summer Starter students have until the end of the spring semester to establish (or maintain) good academic standing.
 The Summer Starter Program is a nonconditional program.
 You are automatically enrolled in the fall class following your acceptance into the Summer Starter Program.